Participation of women in the Olympics: 2020–present

 At the 2024 Summer Olympics in Paris, Team USA's roster included a greater number of women than men for the fourth consecutive Games.
 The U.S. team comprised 314 women and 279 men.
 When considering both mixed and team events, American women contributed to 57% of the 126 medals won by Team USA.
 In the gold medal tally, American women made a significant impact, securing 26 of the country's 40 gold medals.
 This performance tied the U.S. with China for the highest number of golds.
 Notably, swimmer Katie Ledecky distinguished herself by winning two gold medals, one silver, and one bronze in Paris, thereby becoming the most decorated American woman in Olympic history with 14 career medals.
 Ledecky's achievements included setting new records, such as in the 4 × 100 m medley relay with teammates Regan Smith, Lilly King, Gretchen Walsh, and Torri Huske.
 Smith also set an American record in the 200m butterfly, earning a silver medal.
 Caroline Marks secured her second consecutive Olympic gold medal in women's surfing at the 2024 Olympics, defeating Tatiana Weston-Webb from Brazil.
 Gymnast Simone Biles further solidified her reputation as one of the greatest gymnasts of all time by winning three gold medals and one silver, totaling 11 career Olympic medals and making her the most decorated American gymnast in Olympic history.
 Biles, along with Suni Lee, contributed to USA Gymnastics' historic achievement of having two women's all-around gold medalists in a single Olympics.
 In athletics, Sydney McLaughlin-Levrone excelled by becoming the first two-time gold medalist in the 400m hurdles, setting a new world record and securing another gold in the 4 × 400 m relay.
 Additionally, Valerie Allman defended her Olympic title in the discus throw, becoming the first American woman to win two gold medals in an Olympic field event.

+The 2026 Milano Cortina Winter Olympics featured the return of the men's doubles in luge and the introduction of the women's doubles, as the doubles event had been an open gender event since 1994 but only men had competed.
+A women's large hill individual event in ski jumping was introduced, while the alpine skiing mixed team parallel event was dropped and a mixed relay team event in skeleton was introduced.
+For the first time, women raced the same distances as men in all cross-country skiing events.
+The Games had the highest percentage of women's participation in Winter Olympic history, at 47%.

+In March 2026, the IOC announced a new policy for women's events, allowing only athletes classified as female through mandatory genetic sex screening to compete in it.
+The IOC stated that the new policy aims to create a consistent rule across all Olympic sports and prioritize fairness and safety during competition, while allowing athletes who do not meet the criteria to compete in male or open categories.